Elasmodiver contains photos of sharks, skates, rays, and chimaera's

 and diversified to dominate every niche available until well into the Devonian

 period towards the late Paleozoic.
-The various groups developed many of the
+Eventually, some groups developed many of the

 cellular bone, a complex sensory line system, dentine, and complex eyes and